chmreid/2022-cloudformation-transclusion-pattern/Readme.md

 SSM Automations can consist of multiple steps, and each step may have a bit of Python code that is deployed into a lambda function, so the amount of code can quickly grow, and maintaining and testing that code can be a mess.

+This pattern can also be useful for bash scripts, or for the UserData section of an EC2 instance (which contains a shell script that is run on boot), or anywhere else a snippet of code is included inline in a CloudFormation template.

 ## Changing Mustache Delimiters